mingwei-yang/mingwei-yang/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Computer Science and Technology
+    - course: BSc (Summa Cum Laude) in Computer Science and Technology
       institution: Peking University
       year: 2019-2023